Hardeepsingh980/Housing-Price-Predictor/README.md

 Now You can use Model_usage.py file to predict the price in Dollars($) of the house on the behalf of given data.

+To Check The Features Included In Data Refer To features.txt File.
+All the features has been described

 (The Prediction made were based on the data collected in Boston a decade before.
 So, the predictions may not make sense today.
 It is for demonstration purpose only.)

 # Output